ckoys/Raspberry-Pi-Zero-Rubber-Ducky-Pi/readme.md

 ### Installation

-1) Download the ISO for [Rasbian Lite 2016-02-29](http://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2016-02-29/) Other versions may work but I have only tested with this.
+1) Download the latest ISO for [Rasbian Lite](https://www.raspberrypi.org/downloads/raspbian/).

 2) Burn the ISO to the Micro SD Card - if you can't do this, [Google can help!](https://www.google.co.uk/search?q=burn+raspbian+lite+to+sd+card)